-DPS: Saguaro Correctional Center inmate dies in cell, cause of death under investigationPosted on Aug 7, 2015 in Latest News, Newsroom, Press Releases
+DPS: Saguaro Correctional Center inmate dies in cell, cause of death under investigationPosted on Aug 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 ELOY, AZ – Saguaro Correctional Center has notified the Department of Public Safety of the death of a Hawaii inmate at their facility in Eloy, Arizona.